vespinola/mobile-courier-app/README.md

 # JustACourierApp

-JustACourierApp is an example project to demonstrate the skills I've learned working with multiple teams as an iOS Engineer.
+JustACourierApp is an example project demonstrating the skills I’ve acquired while collaborating with various teams as an iOS Engineer.

+While I plan to continually enhance the project, this current version represents my efforts during late-night sessions ☕️.

 ## Project Focus